This post was last updated on October 11th, 2017

 In honor of being the photographer at our friend’s wedding this past weekend, I decided we were past due for another travel photography lesson.
 Today, it’s a quick and easy post all about mastering your light meter for the perfect exposure.
 Enjoy, and stay tuned this week for lots of live updates from Costa Rica!

 One of the greatest advantages of the DSLR cameras is the multitude of features that you can use to more accurately and creatively capture the photos you want.
 So while Auto can be helpful, the real beauty of the DSLR comes from playing in the Aperture, Shutter, and Manual Modes.
 Using these modes allows for freedom, but also more room for error.
 It is far easier to underexpose (too dark) or overexpose (too bright) your images while using the Aperture, Shutter or Manual modes.
+While there are plenty of editing tools out there to help you correct these mistakes, see more on that topic, it’ll save you lots of time and energy to get it right the first time.
 The easiest way to avoid improper exposure is by mastering your light meter.

 The purpose of the light meter is to make sure that your photo is neither under nor over exposed.
 The light meter does this by prioritizing the highlights (the whitest part of your picture) so that all of your photo data is well divided across the histogram.